This blog may contain affiliate links. Read our disclosure policy for more info.

 I highly recommend reading up on the Dambulla caves before you visit so that you can truly appreciate them!

-Entrance to the caves isn’t cheap and does cost 1,500 LKR, however, it’s the best things to do in Dambulla, Sri Lanka and worth every penny!
+Entrance to the caves isn’t cheap and does cost 1,500 LKR, however, it’s the best thing to do in Dambulla, Sri Lanka, and worth every penny!

 25. Hike the largest Rose Quartz Mountain in Asia